Vikindor/todoist-test-automation/README.md

     ./gradlew clean test

-⚠️ With VM option for Android: `-Dplatform=emul-and` for emulator or `-Dplatform=real-and` for real device.
+⚠️ With VM option for Android:
+`-Dplatform=emul-and` — for emulator
+`-Dplatform=real-and` — for real device

 Runs all test modules and produces a single aggregated Allure results set.